gmickel/Claude-Code-Kickstarter/README.md

    - _Branch → Plan → Tests → Code → Verify → Docs → Changelog → PR_

 4. **Install** repo-local helper commands (`/project:regen-docs`, `/project:next`, etc.).
-5. **Merge** a minimal GitHub Actions workflow if you don’t have one.
+5. **Merge** a minimal GitHub Actions workflow if you don't have one.
 6. Stage everything with `git add` and politely remind you to commit.

 No `git init`, no history rewrite, no yak-shaving.